Chapter 153. Doctor Who – The Pescatons (1991)

 Returning home in the early hours of Monday morning, Midge goes to the shop run by Len and Harvey and demands money.
 The Master releases a kitling in the shop, which transports the shopkeepers away.
 Midge kills both Paterson and Derek.
 After Karra is killed, Ace sees Shreela and tells her she won’t be staying in Perivale.
 Shreela helps her obtain some petrol and Ace lights a pyre for Karra and Midge, before walking off arm in arm with the Doctor (who does not deliver the speech we heard on TV).

 Cover: One of the most inventive covers ever, Alister Pearson paints a vista of the Cheetah people’s planet with portraits of a concerned Doctor, a possessed Ace and the Master’s black cat minion.
-The canvas has been slashed with four claw marks.
+The canvas has been slashed with claw marks.
 An early pencil draft of this design also showed the Master’s face emerging from the cat’s torso, but this was dropped for the final painting.
+What’s also rather lovely is that, as the final televised story of the original run, this cover echoes the painting Pearson did for the An Unearthly Child reprint that was publisted just a few months earlier.

 Final Analysis: Another cracking novel, it’s largely what we saw on TV but with added violence and a generally more adult tone; as with Ghost Light, it’s beautifully written and visceral.
 The scene with Ange raising money for hunt saboteurs is enhanced by a shop window containing a dummy wearing a fur coat: